With any luck, we’ll be moving into our new house sometime in July and I CAN. NOT. WAIT.

 1.Terrible Listing Photos.
 This might seem funny, but this has been a HUGE part of our house buying and renting over the past ten years.
 We rented a house in North Carolina that our relator told us “maybe we can put this one (way) back on the burner” because the photos were just so bad (you can see the kitchen below. . .
 I don’t even know what was going on here).

-It turned out this was a GREAT house and probably still on of the top three houses we’ve lived in.
-The awful photos kept the price really reasonable (apparently no one else was interested in it!) and we got the biggest nicest house we’d lived in to date for only slightly more than we’d be paying for our apartment before this.
+It turned out this was a GREAT house and probably still one of the top three houses we’ve lived in.
+The awful photos kept the price really reasonable (apparently no one else was interested in it!) and we got the biggest nicest house we’d lived in to date for only slightly more than we’d been paying for our apartment before this.
 Bart and I love a good deal and buying a house that has a terrible listing is a great way to get an excellent deal on a house without getting into a bidding war.

 Everyone is tempted by a house listed with gorgeous staged photos, but if you can find a good house that has unappealing photos, that’s the place to get a deal.
 We’ve had this work in our favor at least four times and it’s saved us tens of thousands of dollars.